 Guest Post by Emma from Rockfordisability.com.
 This post discusses the difference between Mainstream and Specialist Education from Emma’s experience.

 Hi guys, sorry for not posting on Friday and Sunday, I’ve been a little busy.
 Today’s post is about DSA.
 DSA is the abbreviation of Disabled Student Allowance.
 When I first […]

 I am in my final year at the University of Derby and so have been looking at MA’s in Screenwriting.
-My lecturer recommended Manchester, saying that it had a good […]
+My lecturer recommended University of Manchester, saying that it had […]

 As some of you know, I study Creative Writing at the University of Derby and I’m in my final year.
 Yay!
 I still don’t know if my degree will say […]

 When I originally wrote this Get Ahead post, I was in my third year at the University of Derby.
 Many people had just settled into their first week here.
 For […]